clawpack/fvmhp_materials/README.md

 This repository currently contains:

-- Slides to accompany a set of lectures from 2023 that will be posted on the [Clawpack YouTube channel](https://www.youtube.com/channel/UCxIdwWtDvUG_kdn-KiSVroQ) in the [FVMHP playlist](https://www.youtube.com/playlist?list=PLHJVj2zE9oLRPo7Xn1QI6WTl9QrBXLkqS)
+- Slides to accompany a set of 25 lectures from 2023 that are posted on the [Clawpack YouTube channel](https://www.youtube.com/channel/UCxIdwWtDvUG_kdn-KiSVroQ) in the [FVMHP playlist](https://www.youtube.com/playlist?list=PLHJVj2zE9oLRPo7Xn1QI6WTl9QrBXLkqS)
 - Latex files that created the slides, which you are free to modify or recombine for your own lectures.